JWvDronkelaar/MKO-Project/readme.md

 ## Dependencies
-Requirements can be installed the usual way:
+Requirements can be installed the usual way after having created a venv and making certain it is active.
 `pip install -r requirements.txt`

 For a dev environment also run: